Waziup/learning-center-content/content/en/courses/7.AIDataScience/2.MachineLearning/_index.md

 So, in course of the training process of machine learning model, one important aspect is to avoid overfitting.
 This is happening because your model learns all the noisy features of your dataset.
 Noisy data points do not represent the properties of your data.
 By leaning those points, your model gets more flexible but is also prone to overfitting.

-In the [previous module](1.RegressionBasics.md) we learned the difference between bias and variance, these concepts are important to understand the phenomena of overfitting.

 Regularization is a form of regression, it constraints, regularizes or shrinks the used coefficients near to zero.
 There are two commonly used regularization methods for linear models: